BiniyamSishah/BiniyamSishah.github.io/_portfolio/portfolio-1.md

 ---
-title: "Portfolio item number 1"
+title: "Delft3D tutorial on reservoir hydrodynamics"
-excerpt: "Delft3D tutorial on reservoir hydrodynamics"
+excerpt: "A tutorial that teaches beginners how to process data to perform reservoir modeling in Delft3D, simulation in parallel with Delft3D, and post-processing of Delft3D results."
 collection: portfolio
 ---
 * Pre - processing in Delft3D for reservoir hydrodynamics